maritvanderdoes/SWI_analysis/README.md

-# :worm: SWI_analysis package description
+# :bug: SWI_analysis package description
 ## General description
 Project to analyse single worm imaging (SWI) experiments, focused for endogenous levels of proteins.
 The package allows for the quantification of a fluorescent report by means of segmenting of worms using a paralell fluorescence channel.